 But, it’s also great in murky water, as since your bait is suspended off the bottom, you keep it in the strike zone at all times, and being suspended makes it easier for fish to find than when it’s lying on the bottom.

-Adding to the rig’s versatility, you can also fish it around submerged structures, bouncing the weight on the structure while having your bait sitting above it.
-This is guaranteed to entice a strike from ambush predators like bass, pike, and walleye.
+Adding to the rig’s versatility, you can fish it around submerged structures, bouncing the weight on the structure while your bait sits above it.
+This motion will entice a strike from ambush predators like bass, pike, and walleye.

 How To Fish A Drop Shot Rig

-Vertical jigging with a drop shot rig should only be used when you know there are fish under your boat and what depth they are sitting at.
-This means it’s best to utilize a fish finder to use the jig method with any success.
+Vertical jigging with a drop shot rig should only be used when you know the fish under your boat and what depth they are sitting at.
+The best way to accurately find fish at various depths is using a sonar fish finder with wifi capabilities to fish the jig method successfully.

 Here is how you do it: